Mortgage Forgiveness and Bankruptcy

 Read the full Press Release here.

-If you have any questions about this or other legal issues, call The Long Island Law Firm of Vaughn and Weber today, at 516-858-2620, for a free consultation!
+If you have any questions about this or other legal issues, call the Law Firm of Vaughn, Weber & Prakope, PLLC today, at 516-858-2620, for a free consultation!

 BOA eliminates the full unpaid principal balance on some second mortgages.